gobeyondidentity/developer-docs/guides/expo-react-native.md

 ### Generate a passkey

 Once you have an identity you can generate a passkey.
 This step can also be done either in the admin console or through an API.
 This guide will use the admin console.
 Navigate back to **Identities** and select the identity you would like to bind to a passkey.
-Click **Add a passkey**, select your app and the click **Procees & send email**.
-The user will receive an enrollment email which they can tap on to bind a passkey to thier device.
+Click **Add a passkey**, select your app and the click **Proceed & send email**.
+The user will receive an enrollment email which they can tap on to bind a passkey to their device.

 For more information visit [Workflows: Bind Passkey To User](https://developer.beyondidentity.com/docs/v1/workflows/bind-passkey).